Join Here | Log In

 What is Epstein-Barr Virus?

-Epstein-Barr virus (EBV) is a type of human herpesvirus and is one of the most common viruses we are exposed to.
-It’s estimated that 90% of people have been infected with the Epstein-Barr virus at some point in their lives.
+The Epstein-Barr virus (EBV) is a type of human herpesvirus and is one of the most common viruses to which we are all exposed.
+It’s estimated that 90% of people are infected with the Epstein-Barr virus at some point in their lives.
 Once you’ve been infected, the virus sticks around for the rest of your life.

-Mono (mononucleosis) is caused by an EBV infection during the teen or early adult years.
-When someone gets EBV at other ages, such as during early childhood, the symptoms can be mild, like a brief cold, or completely asymptomatic.
+Mononucleosis, or mono, is caused by an EBV infection during the teenage or early adult years.
+When someone contracts EBV at other ages, such as during early childhood, the symptoms may be mild, resembling a brief cold, or the infection may be asymptomatic.

-EBV was discovered in a biopsy of cells from Burkitt’s lymphoma in 1964 by Dr. Anthony Epstein.
-Further studies over the next two decades established EBV as a cause of specific types of cancer, including lymphomas, throat cancer, and some stomach cancers.[ref][ref]
+Dr. Anthony Epstein discovered EBV in a biopsy of Burkitt’s lymphoma cells in 1964.
+Over the next two decades, further studies established EBV as a cause of specific types of cancer, including lymphomas, throat cancer, and some stomach cancers[ref][ref]

 More recently, researchers have found that EBV infection and reactivity are connected to several autoimmune diseases, ME/CFS (chronic fatigue syndrome), and possibly long Covid.